 Uniformity: Google tries really hard to get all of your information contact and business information correct and doesn't like delivering emails or phone numbers that don't work.
 Make sure your online presence is clean and tidy, with only working numbers and contact information on all the different directories and business listing sites out there.

 SEO Ranking Factors: That's it?

 I wish that was all there was to SEO ranking factors!
 But the above points are incredibly important and will get your site a long ways towards ranking higher in the search engines.
 Of course you could always read up on our blog posts to find more ways to achieve search engine success, or just shoot us a line and we’ll gladly help!

 SEO Ranking Factors: Where to Finish

 The trick about SEO ranking factors is that they never finish!
 While yes, some of the cleanup efforts might not be as frequent since errors shouldn’t just keep appearing, the promotion of your site should never cease.
-Especially as of the most recent Hummingbird update released by Google, social media is playing an even more vital role in the ranking of your website.
-Constant updates to your social media profiles, blog and press releases will provide the ongoing nourishment that a website needs in order to rank at the top of the search engines.
+Since the most recent Hummingbird update released by Google, social media is playing an even more vital role in the ranking of your website.
+Constant updates to your social media profiles, blog, and press releases will provide the ongoing nourishment that a website needs in order to rank at the top of the search engines.
 So git ‘er dun, and get after these and other SEO ranking factors!